 Bruce Peninsula National Park – Me!!

-My top pick for reasons to visit Canada in 2017 is the Bruce Peninsula.
+My top pick for reasons to visit Canada is the Bruce Peninsula.
 The Peninsula is home to some of Ontario’s fabulous natural wonders, from Flowerpot Island to the Grotto.
 And is where you’ll find the Bruce Peninsula National Park.
 This amazing park should be on everyone’s list of National Parks to visit during your trip to Canada in 2017.

-The Park cover 150 square kilometres and is a hot spot for nature lovers.
-Its home to some incredible natural beauty and wonders!
+The Park covers 150 square kilometres and is a hot spot for nature lovers.
+It’s home to some incredible natural beauty and wonders!
 From peaceful lakes where you can camp or stay in a yurt to the famous Grotto and dense forests full of wildlife to massive rugged limestone cliffs, a visit to this Park will wow you.
 If you love to hike than you’ll love the many trails through the park, many of which lead to some epic views over Georgian Bay’s crystal clear blue waters.
 And Ontario’s great Bruce Trail begins at the northern section of the park in Tobermory and runs throughout.